sam2829/project-4-royal-sam/README.md

 ***Login Page***

-As a User if I have already registered an account, I would like to be able to log into my account when ever I wish, whether it to be to book a tee time or leave a review.
+As a User if I have already registered an account, I would like to be able to log into my account whenever I wish, whether it to be to book a tee time or leave a review.
 I would login by using the allauth login form.

 ![Login Page Screenshot 1](docs/readme_screenshots/login-screenshot-1.png)